LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

    LivePerson has had European operations for years is compliant with the current European data privacy rules.
 To learn more, click [here](https://www.privacyshield.gov/participant?id=a2zt00000004og8AAA&status=Active).

-## When to use the LiveEngage secure form
+## When to use the Conversational Cloud secure form

 Some of the most common use cases for the secure form include: